kristijanhusak/laravel-form-builder/README.md

 # Laravel 5 form builder

+### Package is not working for Laravel 5 at this moment because package handling is being worked on.
+Check [here](https://github.com/laravel/framework/commit/3a0afc20f25ad3bed640ff1a14957f972d123cf7).
+Will be updated accordingly.

 Form builder for Laravel 5 inspired by Symfony's form builder.
 With help of Laravels FormBuilder class creates forms that can be easy modified and reused.
 By default it supports Bootstrap 3.

 ##### Note: Laravel 5 is still in development, so it can break functionality of this package.
 If you want a stable version use Laravel 4 and [laravel-4](http://github.com/kristijanhusak/laravel-form-builder/tree/laravel-4) branch.